15 July 1903

 - That was a turning point in his life.
 In 1920, aged eighteen, he joined the Indian National Congress to fight foreign rule and liberate the country.

-- He organised public meetings of the INC at Virudhunagar for the Congress party.
+- He organized public meetings of the INC at Virudhunagar for the Congress party.
 He met Mahatma Gandhi for the first time on 21st September 1921 during Gandhi’s public meeting.

-- Kamaraj became an enthusiastic worker for the Congress Party and became a great organiser.
+- Kamaraj became an enthusiastic worker for the Congress Party and became a great organizer.

 - He took part in the Non-Cooperation Movement, Nagpur Flag Satyagraha and other important events.